-If you have a home office that you use for your business, some or all of your mortgage interest can also be deducted from Schedule C. The Internal Revenue Service allows business owners to deduct 100% of their business interest.
+If you have a home office that you use for your business, some or all of your mortgage interest can also be deducted from Schedule C. The IRS allows business owners to deduct 100% of their business interest.

 Another common expense for LLCs is medical insurance premiums.

-The insurance must be a qualified plan under the Internal Revenue Code Section 419A and meet Internal Revenue Service requirements .
+The insurance must be qualified under the Internal Revenue Code Section 419A and meet IRS requirements .
 A qualified plan includes insurance for medical care of yourself, your spouse, and your dependents.

 This insurance may also cover accidents or long-term care.
-To claim this deduction, you must file Internal Revenue Service Form 8929 as an attachment to Schedule C. You report the total insurance cost on line 12 of Form 1040 and deduct it from your taxable income.
+To claim this tax deduction, you must file IRS Form 8929 as an attachment to Schedule C. You report the total insurance cost on line 12 of Form 1040 and deduct it from your income taxes.

-In most limited liability companies (LLCs), advertising and promotion expenses are considered taxable expenses.
-This means that the company must pay taxes on these expenses, just as any other business expense.
-However, there is a way to write off these expenses in an LLC: through legal fees.
+In most limited liability companies (LLCs), advertising and promotion expenses are taxable.
+This means the company must pay taxes on these expenses like any other business expense.
+However, a way to write off these expenses in an LLC is through legal fees.

-If the IRS ever audits you, you will need to provide copies of your articles of organization and LLC operating agreement to prove that these expenses are tax-deductible.
+If the IRS ever audits you, you must provide copies of your articles of organization and LLC operating agreement to prove that these expenses are tax-deductible.

-By keeping these documents on file, you can ensure that your advertising and promotion expenses are written off correctly.
+Keeping these documents on file ensures that your advertising and promotion expenses are written off correctly.

 Business Insurance can be a great way to protect your business in the event of an unexpected occurrence.

-However, when you are operating as an LLC, there may be some instances where you can write off your insurance premiums.
+However, when operating as an LLC, you may have some instances where you can write off your insurance premiums.

-If the insurance is being used to protect an asset owned by the LLC, then the premiums can be deducted as a business expense.
-The second instance is if the LLC is being used as a contractor.
+First, when using the insurance to protect an asset owned by the LLC and if the LLC is being used as a contractor.